1. Be clear on the engagement.

-Make sure to be clear on what, if anything, the sales rep will do in each of these four areas.
-If they are performing lead generation, exactly what activities will they be responsible for.
-If they are qualifying, then how will they be qualifying the client.
-If they are converting prospects to clients, then what activities are involved in the conversation process.
-If they are involved in wallet share maximization, what activities will they be responsible for in that regard?
+Be clear on what the sales rep will do in each of these four areas.
+If they will perform lead generation, exactly what activities will they be responsible for?
+If they will be qualifying, then how will they be qualifying the client?
+Or, if they will be converting prospects to clients, then what activities will be involved in the conversion process?
+If they will be involved in wallet share maximization, then what activities will they be responsible for in that regard?
 Clearly communicate the details of the role in terms of these four areas.

 Understand the sales rep’s responsibility in these four functional areas in order to develop an Ideal Candidate Blueprint™.
-When we do this exercise with clients, it becomes fairly evident the client hasn’t really thought about the role in this amount of detail.
-Zig Ziglar’s wry insight applies: “If you aim at nothing, you will hit it every time.”
+When we do this exercise with clients, it becomes evident that many clients don’t think about their roles in this amount of detail.
+Zig Ziglar’s wry insight applies— “If you aim at nothing, you will hit it every time.”

 2. Develop your unique selling proposition.

 In order to hire the right sales rep, develop your unique selling proposition.

-The best sales people have options when looking for employers.
-They need a reason to choose your company, and your position, over those other opportunities.
-Work hard to communicate with clarity why this person would want to work for you.
-Perhaps, write it down so you’re clear about why they should work for you.
-Then when communicating with the candidate, there is no mistake.
-Many people skip over this step or falsely believe what they are offering will sell itself.
-It may or may not!
-Be brutally honest, but sell them on your company—they will appreciate a clear pitch.
+The best sales people have options when looking for employers, and thus need a reason to choose your company over other opportunities.
+Communicate with clarity why a candidate would want to work for you.
+Consider writing this down so you’re clear about why they should work for you.
+Then, communicate these points to the candidate.
+Many clients skip this step or falsely believe what they offer will sell itself.
+It may not!
+Be honest, but sell them on your company— the best sales people appreciate a clear pitch.

 3. Get the compensation right.

 In order to hire the right sales rep, get the compensation right.
 Great sales people have the chance to make a lot of money.
-If you want to attract them, you have to pay them well.
-Their base has to be solid and OTE (On Target Earnings) must also be attractive.
+In order to attract great sales people, pay them appropriately.
+Ensure their base is solid.
+OTE (On Target Earnings) must also be attractive.
 Everyone wants a great sales force, but not everyone is willing to pay for it.
 Consider success in this area as a strategic advantage over your competition.
 For these reasons, compensate sales people appropriately.

 4. Get clarity on support factors.

-Some reps are accustomed to functioning with a great deal of support, and may find it very difficult to function without it.
-The kind of support we’re talking about is:
+Some reps are accustomed to functioning with a great deal of support, and thus may find it difficult to function without that support.
+The kind of support we’re talking about includes:

-Just because a rep has had great success in a well-supported role, doesn’t mean she will have success in your emerging brand.
-Sometimes it’s difficult to go from wearing one hat to wearying many.
-Hiring reps from well-supported roles and placing them in lesser supported roles often leads to failure—we see this all the time.
+Just because a rep had great success in a well-supported role, doesn’t mean they will have the same success in an emerging brand.
+Hiring reps from well-supported roles and placing them in lesser supported roles often leads to failure.

 6. Understand motivation.

 In order to hire the right sales rep, understand and encourage motivation.
-Human beings can be motivated by either external or internal factors.
-Reps that are motivated extrinsically will be influenced by variable pay, public recognition, etc. Reps that are intrinsically motivated will be influenced by being valued, personal satisfaction, and achievement.
-If you understand how your reps are motivated you have a great opportunity at, well, motivating them!
+Human beings can be motivated by either internal factors (intrinsically) or by external factors (extrinsically).
+Reps that are extrinsically motivated will be influenced by factors such as variable pay and public recognition.
+Reps that are intrinsically motivated will be influenced by factors such as personal satisfaction, achievement, and feeling valued.
+If you understand how your reps are motivated, then you have a great chance at motivating them!